aldenvallestero/node-js-kafka/README.md

 ![Kafdrop](graphics/kafdrop-graphic.png)
 4. Use `docker-compose up -d` in your terminal to create docker image and run the container.

-5. Visit `localhost:9000` in your browser to launch Kafdrop and create a topic for instance called **transaction**.
+5. Visit `localhost:9000` in your browser to launch Kafdrop and create a topic for instance called **transfers**.
 6. After topic is created, run the consumer first in your root directory `node consumer` and lastly, the producer `node producer`.
 Make sure to watch the terminal of consumer in order to see the incoming queue messages coming from the producer.

 ### 🕹️ Uses of Kafka in your project